-HATN121 Honda Service and Maintenance 4 Credits The study and development of skills in Honda underbody maintenance and preventive maintenance procedures will be emphasized.
+HATN121 Honda Chassis Service 4 Credits

+The study and development of skills in Honda underbody maintenance and preventive maintenance procedures will be emphasized.
 These procedures include engine lubrication systems, exhaust systems, automatic and manual transmission service, cooling systems, front and rear differential service, tire rotation and balance, body panel and door glass assignment, interior trim service, wind noise and water leak repair, dealer new vehicle and NH state motor vehicle inspection procedures, engine drive belt and timing belt service, accessory installation and the use of specialty tools required to perform these service operations.
 This course offers automotive repair to the public and a Service Learning opportunity for students.
+A "C" or better grade is required for progression.

-HATN122 Honda Brakes and
+HATN122 Honda Brakes and Stability Systems

-Stability Systems 4 Credits